junian/SharpExifTool/docs/README.md

 ### Custom Command

-For example, you want to execute the following in the command line:
+You can use custom command using this library.

+For example, if you already have some predefined command line parameters using the `exiftool` cli like this:

 ```shell
 exiftool -artist="Phil Harvey" -copyright="2011 Phil Harvey" a.jpg
 ```

-You can do it like this in C#:
+You can implement it using this library in C# like this:

 ```csharp
 using(var exiftool = new SharpExifTool.ExifTool())